 - See our Pinterest board with up to date nano and materials news

-- Our Summer Course for primary teachers: Magical Materials - nano and materials science in the classroom, ran from the 4th-8th July 2016 in CRANN, Trinity College Dublin.
-This annual course is approved by the Department of Education for 3 EPV days.
+- Our Summer Course for primary teachers: Magical Materials - nano and materials science in the classroom, will run from 3rd - 7th 2017 in CRANN, Trinity College Dublin.
+This course is approved by the Department of Education for 3 EPV days.
 The course introduces teachers to nano and materials science through the ‘NanoWOW’ resource pack.
 Future technologies, cutting edge Irish research, STEM (science, technology, engineering, math) career awareness and education techniques around exploring and learning about materials will all be featured in the course.
 Information about the recently completed CPD can be found here and further details on next year’s CPD can be obtained by contacting email@example.com

 - ‘EngAGE with Science’ is an intergenerational programme which introduces the world of materials science to Primary schoolchildren and senior citizens.
 This 8-week project took place at AMBER in 2015 and established a great sense of community within scientific learning.
 We have since created an EngAGE with Science Toolkit aimed at other research centres who may be interested in expanding this project within their own education programme.